rjhowell44/getting.started/README.md

 ---
 ### Configuring your Testspace URL
 The command to push test results to the server using the Testpace Client takes the following forms.
-If pushing to `Private Testpace Project`, you will need to provide your access token for credentials to access the Project.
+If pushing to a `Private Testpace Project`, you will need to provide your [access token] for credentials to access the Project.
+The token is obtained from your `User Settings` described [here](https://help.testspace.com/organization:users)
 ```
   testspace results.xml access-token@orgnization-name.testspace.com/project-name/space-name"
 ```